-I first came across the music of L.A. rapper Jason Petty aka Propaganda nine years ago.
+I first came across the music of L.A. rapper Jason Petty aka Propaganda in 2004.
 I saw his CD and realized he was a member of the rap crew Tunnelrats, who were all sharp-witted, spiritually earnest and lyrically acrobatic.
 And sure enough Propaganda displayed all those qualities.

 The best California rappers have the ability to draw you in with the warmth of their humor and slang and then blindside you with tragic tales, uncomfortable imagery or challenging ideas.
 Yes, Propaganda has it too.

-His recent ‘Excellent’ album [download it for free here] is not easy listening.
-It’s BBQs and barbed wire, it’s theology and cultural criticism, it’s activism and fatherhood.
+His ‘Excellent’ album and his subsequent records are not easy listening.
+They’re BBQs and barbed wire, they’re theology and cultural criticism, they’re activism and fatherhood.
 His versatility is a wonderful thing, but ultimately it’s his prophetic edge that makes him such a vital figure in contemporary culture.

 Here he introduces himself and his ‘Excellent’ album: